Member tool: CIPD Buddy BETA

 • Most legislation starts as a proposed bill.
 It is normally presented to parliament by ministers and then debated and voted on in the House of Commons and House of Lords.
 Amendments are often made during this process.
 Once a bill has been approved by both houses it receives Royal Assent to become an act (law).

-• When a law is developed in common law, a judge has made an interpretation of the law based on considering the words of legislation, their understanding of the intentions of Parliament in making the law and the interpreation of the law in previous court cases.
+• When a precedent is developed in common law, a judge has made an interpretation of the law based on considering the words of legislation, their understanding of the intentions of Parliament in making the law and the interpretation of the law in previous court cases.

-• Employment law claims in Great Britain can go through many different court processes: employment tribunals, civil courts, criminal courts and the High Court.
+• Employment law claims in Great Britain may follow different court processes: employment tribunals and the civil courts (occasionally criminal courts may be involved if illegal acts are committed, such as health and safety violations, sexual harassment, or theft).
 Cases can also be appealed in an Employment Appeal Tribunal, the Court of Appeal, the Court of Session and the Supreme Court.

 • Some employment law claims are automatically referred to one court or another (with the majority being processed by employment tribunals).
-However, some claims go straight to civil and criminal courts.
+However, some claims go straight to the civil courts.

 To continue reading, log in or become a member